 The picture below has Tia Maria on the left and Kahlua on the right.
 They have the exact same percent of alcohol by volume.

-I’ll encourage you to do a taste test of the two.
-To me, the Tia Maria tastes sweeter but with a stronger taste of alcohol.
+I’ll encourage you to do a taste test of coffee liqueurs.
+Tia Maria is sweeter with a stronger taste of alcohol.
 The Kahlua is darker and has a stronger coffee flavor.
-To me, that’s the preferable coffee liqueur.
-But any will work in this Baileys espresso martini.
+There are now lots of small brew coffee liqueurs, and any coffee liqueur will work in this Baileys espresso martini.

 Baileys Irish Cream

 There are also lots of Baileys variations.
-But it’s the Baileys Original Irish Cream that makes this a creamy espresso martini and takes the traditional espresso martini to a new level.
+But it’s the Baileys Original Irish Cream that makes this a creamy espresso martini and takes your espresso martini to a new level.

 Baileys Irish Cream is a liqueur made with Irish whiskey, cream, sugar, and cocoa.
 Although the liqueur was inspired by The Bailey’s Hotel, the trademark leaves out the apostrophe, so it’s Baileys and not Bailey’s Irish Cream.